-Chairholder Dr. Aimee Lee Govett, appointed in August 2014, is a professor of science education in the Center of Excellence in Mathematics and Science Education at East Tennessee State University.
+Chairholder Dr. Aimee Lee Govett (2014-2020) is a professor of science education in the Center of Excellence in Mathematics and Science Education at East Tennessee State University.
 As a scholar, Dr. Govett has focused on the development of new ways to introduce and teach science to elementary, middle level and secondary students and their teachers.
 She has been co-principal investigator on five major National Science Foundation (NSF) grants and principal investigator on two Tennessee Higher Education Commission proposals in the last five years that total over $5 million dollars in funding.
-Dr. Govett has made ten international/national presentations, six regional, and ten state/local presentations at major conferences in the last five years.
+Dr. Govett has four refereed publications in national journals and one book chapter.
+She has given numerous international, national, and regional presentations at major conferences.

 Thus, the goal and mission of the James H. Quillen Chair of Excellence in S.T.E.M.
 Education is to form partnerships between education faculty and other math and science faculty at ETSU and the K-12 community.
 Working closely with The ETSU Center of Excellence in Mathematics and Science Education, we can support the advancement of S.T.E.M. education, K-16, through direct services, technical assistance, partnerships, research, leadership institutes/ workshops, and as an information conduit providing standards-based resources to schools, districts, teachers, and community members.